-Dr. Seftel recently took part in a Point-Counterpoint session at the Americian Urological Association 2013 Annual Meeting regarding identifying cardiovascular risk in patients with erecticle dysfunction.
-Click on the link below to listen to his presentation and learn more about why he believes it is important for urologists to screen male patients for cardiovascular disease:
+Dr. Seftel recently took part in a Point-Counterpoint session at the American Urological Association 2013 Annual Meeting regarding identifying cardiovascular risk in patients with erectile dysfunction.
+In his presentation he explained why he believes it is important for urologists to screen male patients for cardiovascular disease:

 Moderator: Francesco Montorsi, MD